I-am-nk/Kubernetes-Troubleshooting/1-ImagePullBackOff/README.md

 ---

-## Step 1: Create Deployment with WRONG Image Name Deployment given in repo just change image name wrongly
+## Step 1: Create Deployment with WRONG Image Name, use the Deployment given in repository you can change image name wrongly and follow below steps.

 ## Troubleshooting Kubernetes Deployment